adamalbrecht/adamalbrecht/_posts/2015-07-20-authentication-using-json-web-tokens-using-rails-and-react.md

 title: Authentication with JSON Web Tokens using Rails and React / Flux
 ---

-In a [previous post]({% post_url 2014-12-04-add-json-web-token-authentication-to-your-angular-rails-app %}), I went over how to add authentication to your Rails + Angular app using JSON Web Token.
+In a [previous post]({% post_url 2014-12-04-add-json-web-token-authentication-to-your-angular-rails-app %}), I went over how to add authentication to your Rails + Angular app using JSON Web Tokens (JWT).
 This time, I'll do the same, but using the [React ecosystem]({%post_url 2015-07-17-how-to-replace-the-angular-stack-with-the-react-ecosystem %}).
 But even if you're using another front-end framework (Angular, Ember, Backbone), this post will be helpful because it fixes some issues with the previous server-side code that broke due to a change in the [jwt gem](https://github.com/progrium/ruby-jwt).

 <!-- more -->